 - 4. Scale Score: The Class Roster indicates the scale score for each student on the roster. - 5.
 Performance Level: The student's performance level for the test is reported following the scale score.
 There are three performance levels for the EOCT - does not meet standard, meets standard, and exceeds standard.
-The cut score that indicates a student is meeting the EOCT standard is 400 for GPS and/or CCGPSbased tests.
-The cut score that indicates a student is exceeding standard is 450 for GPS and/or CCGPSbased tests. - 6.
+The cut score that indicates a student is meeting the EOCT standard is 400.
+The cut score that indicates a student is exceeding standard is 450. - 6.
 Grade Conversion Score: The EOCT grade conversion scores range from 0 to 100.
 This score is for use in calculating the student's course grade. - 7.
 Domain Scores: Standards for each course have been grouped into domains, or clusters of standards with related content.
 A student will receive a Domain Score which indicates the number of items within that domain that the student answered correctly out of the number of items possible.